Gold: Technically Speaking

 - Bullish sentiment on gold closed at 93% bulls on July 26th, 2011.
 Bullish sentiment for gold closed at 34% bulls yesterday (the date of the article).

 You are welcome to draw your own conclusions from this, but I see almost zero similarities between the two markets.
-Sure, gold was up 13 of 15 days during both occurrences, but we're comparing the last leg of a cyclical bull market, to the potential first leg out of a violent bear market.
+Sure, gold was up 13 of 15 days during both occurrences, but we're comparing the last leg of a cyclical bull market to the potential first leg out of a violent bear market.

 Where Are The Bulls?

 Bullish sentiment continues to erode at a surprising pace, despite the fact that gold is closing at higher prices.
-Last Friday gold closed at $1,197.66 and sentiment finished the day at 29% bulls.
-Today gold closed at $1,204.76, yet gold finished the day at 29% bulls.
-This means that despite a $7.00 increase in the price of gold, people are no more bullish.
+Last Friday, gold closed at $1,197.66 and sentiment finished the day at 29% bulls.
+Today, gold closed at $1,204.76, yet it finished the day at 29% bulls.
+This means despite a $7.00 increase in the price of gold, people are no more bullish.
 This is especially surprising as gold closed below resistance last Friday, but closed above resistance today.
-Typically this has been very bullish for markets as it shows that the bulls are skittish and are having a hard time staying optimistic.
-There is no guarantee that this plays out like past signals, but I have shown similar times this happened in last week's article for those interested.
+Typically, this has been very bullish for markets, as it shows that the bulls are skittish and are having a hard time staying optimistic.
+There is no guarantee that this plays out like past signals, but I have shown similar times that this happened in last week's article, for those interested.

 (Source: Daily Sentiment Index, Author's Chart)

-Technical Outlook & Summary
+Technical Outlook and Summary

 (Source: TC2000.com)

 Starting with a weekly chart of gold, we can see that's very little reason to be bearish yet.
-Gold came out of a 3-year falling wedge in early 2016, and thus far has back-tested the top of this falling wedge.
-We can see that the top of this downtrend was resistance on 3 separate occasions, therefore as bulls we have to hope it holds as support.
-Thus far it is doing what we want it to, and the last thing I want to see is it fall back into that channel.
+Gold came out of a 3-year falling wedge in early 2016, and thus far, has back-tested the top of this falling wedge.
+We can see that the top of this downtrend was resistance on 3 separate occasions; therefore as bulls, we have to hope it holds as support.
+Thus far, it is doing what we want it to, and the last thing I want to see is it fall back into that channel.

 (Source: TC2000.com)

 Moving down to a daily chart, we can see that gold is back above the important $1,200/oz level.
 While there is a downtrend in place on the daily chart, we are nowhere near downtrend resistance yet.
-The most important level for me was $1,200/oz as this has been a big level for years, and thus far we are holding on to it.
+The most important level for me was $1,200/oz, as this has been a big level for years, and thus far, we are holding on to it.
 Anything is possible tomorrow, but I am not being nitpicky with gold.
 I would prefer to see the metal close above $1,200/oz for the week, but the main thing I'm watching for is if it can make a higher low above last week's low of $1,187/oz.

 (Source: TC2000.com)

-Taking a look at the daily chart from a trend following perspective, we can see that gold is trapped below a declining 200-day moving average, but above its 20-day and 50-day moving averages.
-I place much more emphasis on if a market is above or below its 200-day moving average, therefore I cannot go long a full position on gold until it closes above $1,270/oz.
-Having said that I am long a half position on gold from $1,176/oz based on the buy signal from my Sentiment Trend system.
-I disclosed this new position in mid December, and have been sitting with it since.
+Taking a look at the daily chart from a trend-following perspective, we can see that gold is trapped below a declining 200-day moving average, but above its 20-day and 50-day moving averages.
+I place much more emphasis on whether a market is above or below its 200-day moving average, therefore I cannot go long a full position on gold until it closes above $1,270/oz.
+Having said that, I am long a half position on gold from $1,176/oz based on the buy signal from my Sentiment Trend system.
+I disclosed this new position in mid-December, and have been sitting with it since.

-The one silver lining from the above gold chart is that the 20-day moving average is above the 50-day moving average, this typically signals trend reversals, and a dip to the 20-day or 50-day moving averages would not worry me.
+The one silver lining from the above gold chart is that the 20-day moving average is above the 50-day moving average.
+This typically signals trend reversals, and a dip to the 20-day or 50-day moving averages would not worry me.

 (Source: TC2000.com)

-Taking a look at my short term trend system, we can see that gold has seen a bullish cross-over above its main 3 moving averages.
+Taking a look at my short-term trend system, we can see that gold has seen a bullish crossover above its 3 main moving averages.
 The last time the blue line crossed below the yellow line was after the election, and this was a bearish signal for gold.
 This told us that the trend was flipping to down, and it was not a time to be aggressively long.
-Earlier this year we saw the blue line cross back above the yellow line, and also above the declining orange line which has been resistance.
-Thus far gold is acting very bullish as it continues to find support at its blue and yellow moving averages.
-This means that gold is in bullish alignment based on my shorter term trend system.
+Earlier this year, we saw the blue line cross back above the yellow line, and also above the declining orange line which has been resistance.
+Thus far, gold is acting very bullish, as it continues to find support at its blue and yellow moving averages.
+This means gold is in bullish alignment based on my shorter-term trend system.

 (Source: TC2000.com)

-Zooming into the last chart, we can see that gold is finding a relentless bid at its short term moving average (blue line).
-Typically a new trend will find support at blue a few times, and eventually dip to the medium term moving average (yellow line).
-Thus far the GLD has done this, and has now closed back above the blue line.
-I see no reason for caution based on my short term trend system, but a close below 113.10 would be a red flag for this system.
-This does not mean I would exit my gold trade, it just means that my short term trend system would move to neutral.
+Zooming into the last chart, we can see that gold is finding a relentless bid at its short-term moving average (blue line).
+Typically, a new trend will find support at blue a few times, and eventually dip to the medium-term moving average (yellow line).
+Thus far GLD has done this, and it has now closed back above the blue line.
+I see no reason for caution based on my short-term trend system, but a close below 113.10 would be a red flag for this system.
+This does not mean I would exit my gold trade, it just means that my short-term trend system would move to neutral.

 (Source: TC2000.com)

-Finally moving to the Gold Miners Index (NYSEARCA:GDX), we can see it is leading gold, and more bullish than gold in my opinion.
+Finally moving to the Gold Miners Index (NYSEARCA:GDX), we can see it is leading gold, and is more bullish than gold, in my opinion.
 The index continues to hold above $22.50 horizontal resistance, as well as the descending channel it was stuck in for over 4 months.
-In addition to this the GDX is above its 50-day moving average, a level that it's been unable to regain late August.
-The longer the GDX is able to base above $21.80, the better chance the GDX has of assuming a positive slope, and starting a new trend up.
+In addition to this, GDX is above its 50-day moving average, a level that it's been unable to regain after late August.
+The longer GDX is able to base above $21.80, the better chance it has of assuming a positive slope and starting a new trend up.

-If we do see a pullback in the GDX, I am planning to add a little more exposure to miners at $21.50.
-This coencides with where the descending channel currently sits, and a re-test of the 50-day moving average.
-Due to the fact that I prefer selecting individual miners, I am long the mining stocks instead of the GDX.
+If we do see a pullback in GDX, I am planning to add a little more exposure to miners at $21.50.
+This coincides with where the descending channel currently sits and a re-test of the 50-day moving average.
+Due to the fact that I prefer selecting individual miners, I am long the mining stocks instead of GDX.

 So how am I positioning myself?

 Due to gold currently remaining in a downtrend, I am not allowed to go long a full position on the metal.
 While I am bullish on gold, I am forced to hold only a half position in gold until it breaks above its 200-day moving average.
 I am long a half position on gold due to my Sentiment Trend system being in bull mode, but cannot exceed this size until the 200-day moving average is breached on a close.
 The 200-day moving average currently sits at $1,270/oz, and I will watch this level closely to confirm a new bull market is in place.
 In addition to being long a half position on gold from $1,176/oz, I am at my heaviest allocation in mining stocks since late 2010.
-I am currently 47% long miners across my various accounts, and slightly above my typical diversification of 45% maximum in any sector.
+I am currently 47% long miners across my various accounts, and slightly above my typical diversification of maximum 45% in any sector.

 Bullish sentiment on gold continues to erode, despite the price of gold moving higher the past week.
 This is a very rare setup, but I believe it can be attributed to the shellacking many gold bugs have taken over the past few months.
 The market has been so volatile that it is hard to trust any rally, and I myself have had a hard time not wavering from my cautiously bullish stance.
-The two main levels I am watching on gold are a weekly close above $1,200/oz, and the ability to make a lower high above $1,187/oz.
+The two main levels I am watching on gold are a weekly close above $1,200/oz and the ability to make a lower high above $1,187/oz.
 These are not deal breakers, but I would remain more optimistic on the metal if we can stay above these levels.

 (Source: TD WebBroker Account)